DeWitt County Personal Injury Lawyers

 We will work with you to file a personal injury claim, which will initiate a civil process to get money from the defendant and/or the defendant’s insurance company.
 We will protect you from being pressured into accepting a low damage award because you need money quickly to pay for living expenses and medical care.
 Insurance companies, in particular, know when the plaintiff is vulnerable, in pain, and possibly willing to agree to a low settlement amount.
 But they will not take advantage of you if Spiros Law, P.C. is your advocate.

 We will negotiate with the other side to come up with a fair settlement that covers your accident-related costs and any pain and suffering you experienced as a result of the accident.
-This phase of the injury lawsuit process involves determining an appropriate “multiplier” to reflect the pain the accident caused, a number from 1 (little pain) to 5 (maximum pain), then multiplying the aggregated medical and property damage figure to get the final damage award.
+This phase of the injury lawsuit process involves determining an appropriate “multiplier” to reflect the pain the accident caused, a number from 1 (little pain) to 5 (maximum pain), then multiplying the aggregated medical and other accident-related costs to get the final damage award.

 If a fair settlement cannot be reached through negotiations, we will file a lawsuit on your behalf.
 We are experienced trial lawyers, and we know that the possibility the insurance company and the defendants may end up in court often serves to focus the other side’s attention during damage negotiations.
 Trials can get expensive very quickly, and if the defendants lose, they have to pay court costs in addition to damages.